-Masturbate to gain more control over your PC muscle.
+You probably don't regularly consider doing a penis workout.
+However, masturbation can help you to gain more control over your PC muscle.
 Don't bring yourself to completion of the act.
 Continue the process until you feel like your ejaculation muscles are about to contract.
 Stop at that point.
 Do not continue with the act until you feel like you will not ejaculate.
 Then continue but keep yourself from ejaculating.
-Do this five times before you allow yourself to have an orgasm.
 Once you can do this by yourself, you have a better chance of delaying your orgasm with a partner.

-Grasp your penis about one-half inch below the head and hold it firmly when you feel you are about to ejaculate.
-This can be extremely uncomfortable and it is akin to putting a clamp on a garden hose.
+Grasp your penis about a half-inch below the head and hold it firmly for several seconds when you feel you are about to ejaculate.
+Hold until the feeling subsides.
+This can be extremely uncomfortable and is akin to putting a clamp on a garden hose.
 However, it can be an effective way of learning to control your premature ejaculation.